Ahorangi/Professor Sir Derek Lardelli (KNZM 2020, ONZM 2008)

-MFA (with Distinction), BA Fine Arts, Dip Tchg.
+PhD (Honours), MFA (with Distinction), BA Fine Arts, DipTchg

-I am a practising Tā Moko artist, painter, carver, kapahaka performer, composer, graphic designer, researcher of whakapapa and oral histories and kaikōrero.
-The focus of my work is first and foremost in my connection to home, to Tairāwhiti, the Marae and my role as an arts educator and mentor at Toihoukura.
+The focus of Tā Derek’s work is first and foremost in his connection to home, to Tairāwhiti, the Marae and in his role as Professor/Ahorangi and mentor at Toihoukura, School of Visual Arts Maori, in Gisborne.

-I am a researcher and composer of many waiata, haka and mōteatea that capture the oral histories of Te Tairāwhiti.
-Since 1995 I have been a performer and leader of Whāngārā mai Tawhiti Kapa Haka.
-I am a cultural advisor to the All Blacks and composed their Haka, Kapa O Pango, performed at the Rugby World Cup in 2011.
+Tā Derek is a researcher and composer of many waiata, haka and mōteatea that capture the oral histories of Te Tairāwhiti.
+Since 1995 he has been a composer, performer and leader of Whāngārā mai Tawhiti Kapa Haka.
+His group were the winners of the 2007 and the 2017 Te Matatini National Kapa Haka Competition.

 For example see: Lardelli, D. (2011).
 Kapa O Pango.
 (Haka for the New Zealand All Blacks.
 Rugby World Cup.